ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 ## The story

-Snapshot was originally built as a side project while Fabien, Snapshot's founder was working for the automated market maker Balancer.
+Snapshot was originally built as a side project while Fabien, Snapshot's founder, was working for the automated market maker Balancer.
 The goal was to create a "simple voting platform”.
 Fabien realized his gas-efficient implementation using IPFS could be used by other projects.

 After open-sourcing an early version of Snapshot, it was quickly adopted by early DeFi projects like Yam and Yearn and has since taken over the governance landscape.

-Today, Snapshot is the leading voting platform with over 9,645 spaces among which are many of the leading Ethereum projects, including Gitcoin, Ethereum Name System (ENS), Aave, Uniswap, and Sushi.
+Today, Snapshot is the leading voting platform used by over 9,645 projects.
+Their users include many of the leading Ethereum projects, including Gitcoin, Ethereum Name System (ENS), Aave, Uniswap, and Sushi.

 ## How Snapshot works

-In snapshot, all proposals and votes are associated with a **space,** where each space is an organization’s (or project’s) page on Snapshot.
+In Snapshot, all proposals and votes are associated with a **space,** where each space is an organization’s (or project’s) page on Snapshot.
 Voters can access spaces by using the project's [Ethereum Name System (ENS)](http://ens.domains/) name, e.g. `https://snapshot.org/#/gitcoindao.eth`, where `gitcoindao.eth` is the ENS name.

 The only requirement for using Snapshot is to have an ENS name.
 To create a space, you create an [ENS text record](https://docs.ens.domains/ens-improvement-proposals/ensip-5-text-records) with the key `snapshot` pointing to an IPFS CID containing the JSON configuration for the space.
 For example, GnosisDAO with the [gnosis.eth ENS name has the `snapshot`](https://app.ens.domains/name/gnosis.eth/details) text record set to [`ipfs://QmWUemB5QDr6Zkp2tqQRcEW1ZC7n4MiLaE6CFneVJUeYyD`](https://ipfs.io/ipfs/QmWUemB5QDr6Zkp2tqQRcEW1ZC7n4MiLaE6CFneVJUeYyD) which contains the JSON configuration for the space.